-Full TitlePhase I/IIa, 2-Part, Multi-Center, Single-Arm, Open-Label Study to Determine the Safety, Tolerability and Pharmacokinetics of Oral Dabrafenib in Pediatric Patients Aged 1 Month to < 18 years with Advanced BRAF V600-Mutation Positive Solid Tumors Back to top
+Full TitlePhase I/IIa, 2-Part, Multi-Center, Single-Arm, Open-Label Study to Determine the Safety, Tolerability and Pharmacokinetics of Oral Dabrafenib in Children and Adolescent Subjects with Advanced BRAF V600-Mutation Positive Solid Tumors

 Dabrafenib is a new drug approved for treating patients with melanoma.
 It is also being assessed in patients with certain types of brain tumors and other tumors that contain a V600E mutation in a gene called BRAF.
 It is designed to inhibit cancer growth by blocking the activity of the BRAF protein, which is abnormal in some cancers.